apache/pekko-connectors/docs/src/main/paradox/pravega.md

 It can be overridden in an `application.conf` file at the following configuration paths:

- - reader: `akka.alpakka.pravega.reader.client-config`
+ - reader: `pekko.connectors.pravega.reader.client-config`
- - writer: `akka.alpakka.pravega.writer.client-config`
+ - writer: `pekko.connectors.pravega.writer.client-config`

 It can be customised programmatically, see below.